ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ```
 https://github.com/ctechfilmuniversity/ctechfilmuniversity.github.io.git
 ```
-Create and checkout a branch for your project locally, you could name the branch after your project.
+Create and checkout a branch for your project locally, you can name the branch for example after your project.

 ### 2.2 Commit and push the post files
 Copy your files to the folder "__content/new-post/".
 All files should be in the same folder level, do not create sub directories.
 Commit and push the files.
 Your files should contain: